TomBos/Talker/README.md

 # Talker Chat Application

 Talker is a chat application built using PHP, MySQL, and JavaScript.
-Users can create accounts and then chat with other users in real-time.
+Users can create accounts and then chat with other users in real time.

 ## Features

-- Create new account
+- Create a new account
 - Log in and log out
 - Chat with other users
 - View chat history